For God has not given us a spirit of timidity, but of power, love, and self-control. – 2 Timothy 1:7

 Not being timid means we know God is all-powerful and yet loves us completely.
 We jump recklessly into His love, headlong into His power, and leave fear behind.
-Not being timid means we believe the Holy Spirit is with us and inside us, and through Him we can face anything.
+It means we believe the Holy Spirit is with us and inside us, and through Him we can face anything.